JohnGoure/basedbook/README.md

 8. ~~Add the styling.~~
 7. Fix the css to match Facebook.
 8. Setup Heroku for production.
+9. Change client side rendering to use React.js

 This website is built with a MongoDB using Express for routing, sessions, authentication, validation and sanitization.
 The package.json lists all of the dependencies used in this app.